Temasys/SkylinkJS/README.md

 - `DEP` : This commit is to upgrade the dependencies. _e.g. socket.io-client 1.2.1 upgrade_
 - `BUG` : This commit is to fix a bug.
 - `WIP` : This commit related to the ticket state is still in progress.
 Incomplete
+- `OTH` : This commit has no grouping.

 Commit message format examples: